Why Designers must know that Culture influences UX?

 Eg. When we look at a website or an app, the first thing we see consciously or subconsciously is the colour or combination of colours used in the layout.
 Geographies perceive different colours differently.
 China takes yellow to be very nourishing and a symbol of royalty whereas for some parts of Europe it is a colour of cowardice.

-Here are some aspects of culture which must be considered when designing for a wider range of audience:
+Here at Templatetoaster web design software are some aspects of culture which must be considered when designing for a wider range of audience:

 Language is a system of communication and varies from geographies to geographies.
 While English is most commonly used, having a native language support or using some in between can also prove to be a good idea.
 It makes the audience feel closer to the context which adds to great UX.
 Although it is also necessary to thoroughly research before so that you don’t end up offending anyone.